Montclair Open

-The Montclair Open was a tennis tournament first established in 1882 at Montclair, New Jersey, United States that ran until 1892.
+The Montclair Open was a tennis tournament first established in 1882 at Montclair, New Jersey, United States that ran until 1904.

 History

 The Montclair Open was a tennis tournament first established in 1882 by the Montclair Lawn Tennis Club (formally incorporated in 1885), Montclair, New Jersey, United States.
 The tournament ran until 1892.
-In 1893 the tennis clubs land was given over to redevelopment thus ending the tournament.
+In 1893 the tennis clubs land at Fullerton Avenue was given over to redevelopment thus ending the tournament.

+By 1897 tennis activity in the township had shifted toward the Montclair Athletic Club (MAC), which was becoming the dominant multi sport venue in the area, revived the event at its Valley Road grounds.
+It continued to be staged through till 1904.

-Notable winners of the men's singles title included; Henry Slocum, Howard Augustus Taylor, Clarence Hobart and Edward L. Hall.
+Notable winners of the men's singles title included; Henry Slocum, Howard Augustus Taylor, Clarence Hobart, Edward L. Hall, and Otto Hinck.